-The demand for the engineering technologist in general, and METs in particular, has been strong and growing, and average starting salaries are very competitive with engineering disciplines.
+The demand for the engineering technologist in general, and METs in particular, has been strong and growing, and average starting salaries are very competitive with most engineering disciplines.
 Indications are that this trend will continue.
 MSU MET graduates are actively recruited, and many of our alumni hold positions of considerable responsibility in industry and government.
 An exceptionally varied range of career choices and directions are possible for students who choose a career in mechanical engineering technology.
 Some of the Career paths available include

 - machine and product design